irfanhakim-as/homelab-wiki/topics/podman.md

       bash ~/get-podman-launcher.sh
       ```

-3. If you encounter such an error while building or running a container using `podman` post-installation:
+3. If you encounter any of the following errors in an attempt to use `podman` post-installation:

+   - Podman requires a policy configuration file, but one may not be provided by default:

       ```
         Error: open /etc/containers/policy.json: no such file or directory
       ```

-    Fix this by doing the following:
+      To fix this:

       - Create the following configuration directory on the system:

         ```sh
         mkdir -p ~/.config/containers
         ```

       - Create the following policy configuration file:

         ```sh
         nano ~/.config/containers/policy.json
         ```

         Add and save the following configuration to the file:

         ```json
         {
           "default": [
             {
               "type": "insecureAcceptAnything"
             }
           ]
         }
         ```

+   - Podman needs `newuidmap` and `newgidmap` for rootless containers:

+      ```
+        Error: command required for rootless mode with multiple IDs: exec: "newuidmap": executable file not found in $PATH
+      ```

+      To fix this, find the package that provides both of these commands and [install](package-manager.md#install-software) it using your package manager (i.e. `apt`).

 4. To set up the necessary `systemd` unit files for Podman, create and enable the following `systemd` unit files on the system: